jennbushey/jennbushey/README.md

 ### Hello! 👋

-I'm Jenn Bushey, a versatile engineer transitioning from a successful 16-year career in civil engineering to the dynamic field of software engineering.
+I'm Jenn, a versatile engineer transitioning from a successful 16-year career in civil engineering to the dynamic field of software engineering.
 I have recently completed a Master's degree in Software Engineering at the University of Calgary, with a strong interest in machine learning and big data.
 I'm eager to leverage my engineering expertise and academic knowledge in a software development role focused on these areas.

 My academic background includes a Bachelor's degree in Civil Engineering and a Master's degree in Electrical and Computer Engineering, specializing in Software Engineering.
 Throughout my academic and professional journey, I have developed proficiency in a wide range of programming languages, including C++, Java, Python, and SQL, and gained hands-on experience with various libraries, frameworks, and tools such as React.js, Node.js/Express, TensorFlow, and PySpark.